-Miller Children's marriages adversed.
-Miller married Sallie Dunlap and lived in Scooba, Mississippi, and had two hildren: Emma who married Edd Halford and went to Texas; James married Viola Josephine atlock and lived in Meridian, Missippi.
+Miller Children's marriages

+ndrem J. Miller married Sallie Dunlap and lived in Scooba, Mississippi, and had two hildren: Emma who married Edd Halford and went to Texas; James married Viala Josephine atlock and lived in Meridian, Missippi.

-arin Van Buren Miller married Annie -.
-Mrs. Duncan said she remembered her uncle called artin and / his wife "aunt Annie".
+arin Van buren Miller married Annie ----.
+Mrs. Duncan said she remembered her uncle called artin and - / his wife "aunt Annie".
 There were three children: Maggie, Fannie and little boy a few months old.
 This was in the early 1890's.

-Inough me.
-All she could tell me about her was her birth date, which I am sure mater Ralph Yarborough, Texas, will be happy to have.
-She said she remembered visithor aunt Lizzie McElroy's home in Cuba, Ala., and she remembered the girls Daisy dielie.
-Daisy died, and Lillie married a Mr. Walton.
-She died and is buried in the dieliroy cemetery south of Cuba.
+-s.
+Duncen said she had no record of Margaret ann Miller and was so glad to learn of grough me.
+All she could tell me about her was her birth date, which I am sure mator Ralph Yarborough, Texes, will be happy to have.
+She said she remembered visithor aunt Lizzie McElroy's home in Cuba, Ala., and she remembered the girls Daisy d Lillie.
+Daidy died, and Lillie married a Mr. Walton.
+She died and is buried in the McElroy cemetery south of Cuba.
 There were two older sons: Charlie (who became a ctor), and Clarence - their descendants live around Cuba.
 One of the descendants of eac and Lizzie McElroy married into the Miller family.
-This Mr. John Miller is in 80's but is quite active.
+This Mr. John Miller is in s 80's but is quite active.
 He took me near the old Miller family cemetery but we uld not get there due to the bad road.
 He said Dr. Miller and his wife are buried in lead lined caskets.